The-Wishlist-Co/docs/productsvcAPI.md

  `additionalImageLink` - string - Image link.

- `attributeGroups` - [AttributeGroup](Common_Fields/attributeGroup.md) - The group of attibute values stored under as a object in group of atributeGroups.
+ `attributeGroups` - [AttributeGroup](Common_Fields/attributeGroup.md) - The group of attibute values stored as an object in group of atributeGroups.

  `availability` - string - Product Availablity and value should be one of the below values.
  - available